Cortical Maps and Rhythms

 Topographic maps as substrate-coherence-cell readout at organ scale, with gamma/theta/alpha as standing-waves and the thalamocortical loop as canonical loop at the brain rung

-The framework’s claim is direct.
 The cerebral cortex is the substrate’s coherence-cell architecture lifted to organ scale, with topographic maps (retinotopy V1, tonotopy A1, somatotopy S1) as the periphery’s substrate-coherence-cells preserved by reciprocal projection into the cortical sheet, cortical columns and hypercolumns as the substrate-coherence-cell tiling at the organ-scale rung, gamma/theta/alpha rhythms as substrate standing-waves at preferred logarithmic frequency rungs, the thalamocortical loop as the canonical loop run at organ scale, the default-mode network as the brain modon’s integrating central body, sleep as the brain modon’s substrate-coherence-quality restoration cycle, and the insular cortex as the brain’s substrate-coherence-readout for the body’s internal coherence state.
-Each element is structurally parallel to architecture already developed at smaller modon scales — the centre-surround coherence-cell at the retina lifted to a Mexican-hat receptive field at V1; the cochlear stiffness-gradient frequency-rung mapped to a tonotopic gradient at A1; the touch chapter’s body-scale antenna network mapped to the somatotopic homunculus; the canonical loop developed across the cellular walk lifted to the thalamocortical circuit at organ scale; the actin cortex and astrocyte syncytium lifted to the DMN at the organ-modon scale; the Q-cycle and glymphatic-flow architecture lifted to slow-wave sleep at the brain’s coherence-restoration rung.
+Each element is structurally parallel to architecture already developed at smaller modon scales — the center-surround coherence-cell at the retina lifted to a Mexican-hat receptive field at V1; the cochlear stiffness-gradient frequency-rung mapped to a tonotopic gradient at A1; the touch chapter’s body-scale antenna network mapped to the somatotopic homunculus; the canonical loop developed across the cellular walk lifted to the thalamocortical circuit at organ scale; the actin cortex and astrocyte syncytium lifted to the DMN at the organ-modon scale; the Q-cycle and glymphatic-flow architecture lifted to slow-wave sleep at the brain’s coherence-restoration rung.
 Edelman’s re-entrant signalling, in this reading, is biology’s chemistry-side accounting of canonical-loop substrate-current circulation at the inter-cortical-map scale; his global mappings are substrate-coherence-cell assemblies at organ scale; his “remembered present” is the substrate-current integration over the thalamocortical transit time.

 Topographic Maps as Substrate-Coherence-Cell Readout at Organ Scale